Gonorrhea Treatment

 A defining public health challenge with gonorrhea is its escalating antibiotic resistance.
 The Gonococcal Isolate Surveillance Project (GISP), maintained by the CDC, tracks resistance patterns nationally and has documented progressive resistance to fluoroquinolones, tetracyclines, and oral cephalosporins.
 This resistance evolution is why treatment protocols have changed substantially over the past decade and why the recommended regimen is now a single-dose intramuscular injection.

-your board-certified provider, provides a thorough, non-judgmental evaluation and coordinates care in full alignment with the CDC 2021 STI Treatment Guidelines.
+your board-certified provider, provides a thorough, non-judgmental evaluation and coordinates care in full alignment with the current CDC STI Treatment Guidelines (2021, re-affirmed 2024).
 Below, we are transparent about what telehealth can and cannot do for gonorrhea — and how we bridge that gap.

 Symptoms of Gonorrhea